On the Challenges of Detecting Side-Channel Attacks in SGX: Compromising secrets in libgcrypt

 Figure~\ref{fig:fpf:flow} shows how the \PageFault attack strategy works.
 Assume the time it takes to run one iteration of the loop with exponent bit \f{0} and \f{1} is $c_0$ and $c_1$ (with $c_0<c_1$), respectively.
 We start the victim and set the \f{NX} bit of the page containing \f{mpih\_sqr\_n\_basecase}, right before time $T_i$ (i.e., at $T_i-c$, for some small constant $c$).
 As a result, the victim stops and throws a page-fault at the beginning of segment $S_i$---i.e., at the beginning of the $i$-th iteration of the loop.
 At this time, we resume the victim enclave, and sets again the bit \f{NX} of the page of \f{mpih\_sqr\_n\_basecase}.
 Therefore, the next page-fault will be thrown when the victim moves to the next segment.
 Hence, the time between the two page-faults is compared against $c_0$ and $c_1$, to decide the value of bit $\s_i$.
 Once we learn $\s_i$, we compute $T_{i+1}$ accordingly and move on to attack the next segment.
 This process is repeated for $i=1,\ldots, n$ in order to recover the whole secret.
 In practice, we also make sure that the \f{NX} bit is not set while the victim is running \f{mpih\_sqr\_n\_basecase}.
 We do so by ensuring that the bit is set $r$ ticks after the page-fault, where $r$ is the number of ticks required to run \f{mpih\_sqr\_n\_basecase}.

-\subsection{Page-fault and Cache}
+\subsection{Page-fault and cache}

-We now describe another attack variant that leverages both page-faults and cache misses, that we refer to as \PageCache.
+We now describe another attack variant, called \PageCache, that leverages both page-faults and cache misses.
 As \PageCache only leverages a side-channel based on memory access pattern, it could be used on routines that have no side-channel based on time.

-Similar to \PageFault, we use one page-fault to stop the enclave at the beginning of each segment.
+Similar to \PageFault, we use one page-fault to stop the enclave at the beginning of a segment.
 Then, we use a \pprobe{} attack on L3 cache to infer the secret bit processed during the execution of that segment.
-We use L3 since most detection tools prevent L1/L2 attacks by ensuring that no untrusted thread runs on the same core of the thread being monitored (see Table~\ref{tab:defenses}).
+We use L3 since most detection tools prevent L1/L2 attacks by occupying the entire core.